mackenziekbrooks/dci102-f18-humanities-data/slides/dci102-f18-day7.md

 # data assessment
 * see Unit 1 / Activities
-* extra point for doing it by Tuesday
+* feedback if submitted by Tuesday